 Understanding Nuclear Motivators

-Narang’s doctoral thesis, part of which has been published in International Security in 2010, as well as his forthcoming book with Princeton University Press, propose a shift from binary thinking about whether or not a nation has nuclear weapons to a more nuanced look at what happens after a state gains nuclear weapons capabilities.
+Narang’s doctoral thesis (part of which was published in International Security in 2010) as well as his recent book, Nuclear Strategy in the Modern Era (Princeton University Press, 2015), propose a shift from binary thinking about whether or not a nation has nuclear weapons to a more nuanced look at what happens after a state gains nuclear weapons capabilities.
 “If we can convince a state not to acquire nuclear weapons, that’s great,” he says.
 “But I take the realistic view that that’s not always going to be the case.”

 By studying the experiences of regional nuclear powers, Narang created a model for understanding how states use their weapons capabilities to influence international relations.
 He developed indicators that help classify states into three different strategic nuclear postures, from the least aggressive to the most.